mach10-org/mach-app/HOW-TO-TRANSLATE.md

 - Create a branch "translation"
 - Content files (.md and .mdx) files can be translated directly
 - Code files (.jsx, .vue, .astro) have variables set for all text.
-There are in ./src/constants/localize.ts
+They are in ./src/constants/localize.ts
 - translate all needed files then merge the new branch

 #### "localize.ts" file